run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/register-ticket-occurrences.md

 # Add comments in the ticket execution

-This functionality allows to register in comments all the steps for the execution of a ticket.
+This functionality allows to register comments within any step of the execution of a ticket.

 ## Before getting started

-To execute the ticket in addition to the permission to perform the operation and the previous registration, it is necessary to first enable the parameter 251, 252, 253 e 298.
+It is a prerequisite to take the ticket in addition to have the permissions to perform the operation, it is advised to make sure parameters 251, 252, 253 and 298 are enabled.
 To send comments via email, it is necessary to [Configure the messaging service][1].

-## Procedure
+**Procedure**

-1. Access the funcionality through the main menu Processes > Ticket Management > Ticket;
+1. Access the functionality through the main menu Processes > Ticket Management > Ticket;

-2. Find the ticket you want, click on it and then on the "Open" icon;
+2. Find the ticket you want, click on it and then on the "Open" option;

-3. In the "Comments" area, complete the necessary fields (write the pertinent comment, register date and time spent in the execution of the ticket) and click on the "Add" icon.
-It is possible to allow this information to be viewed by the requester when selecting the
-"Public" field, in addition to being able to send the comment by email.
+3. In the "Comments" area, fill in the necessary fields (write the pertinent comment, register date and time spent in the execution of the ticket) and click on the "Add" button.
+It is possible to allow this information to be viewed by the requester when selecting the "Public" field, in addition to being able to send the comment by email.

 !!! note "NOTE"

     The history of all ticket comments can be viewed by clicking on the "History" tab in the upper right side of the screen.

 ## Related